ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/kernel_comp_lib.md

 These settings open up the network stack to make sure it is not a bottleneck.

 * `net.core.somaxconn`:
-  * Selects the maximum number of connections the kernel will allow.
+  * This setting is used to select the maximum number of connections the kernel will allow.
-  * If the Nginx server is expect to support a large number of clients, it may be helpful to increase this parameter.
+  * If the Nginx server is expected to support a large number of clients, it may be helpful to increase this parameter.
   * A value of 65535 is probably excessively large for production.
 In practice, this just needs to be large enough to support the peak number of connections that will be made.
 * `net.core.rmem_max`:
-  * Maximum read socket buffer size.
+  * This setting is used to set the maximum read socket buffer size.
   * 8MB is likely more than enough for most use cases.
   * Socket buffer utilization can be checked with a tool like `ss` (Socket Statistics).
 The information provided by this tool can be used to select a value for this parameter.
 * `net.core.wmem_max`:
-  * Maximum write socket buffer size.
+  * This setting is used to set the maximum write socket buffer size.
   * 8MB is likely more than enough for most use cases.
   * Socket buffer utilization can be checked with a tool like `ss` (Socket Statistics).
 The information provided by this tool can be used to select a value for this parameter.
 * `net.ipv4.tcp_max_syn_backlog`:
-  * Selects the maximum number of connection requests that are pending but not established yet.
+  * This setting is used to select the maximum number of connection requests that are pending but not established yet.
   * A value of 65535 is probably excessively large for production.
 In practice, this just needs to be large enough to support the peak number of connection requests that will be made.
 * `net.ipv4.ip_local_port_range`:
-  * Selects the range of ports the kernel can use.
+  * This setting is used to select the range of ports the kernel can use.
-  * Although the port range is expanded above.
+  * The port range is expanded above.
 Typically the default range is sufficient.
 * `net.ipv4.tcp_rmem`:
-  * Maximum TCP read socket buffer size.
+  * This setting is used to set the maximum TCP read socket buffer size.
   * 8MB is likely more than enough for most use cases.
   * TCP buffer utilization can be checked with a tool like `ss` (Socket Statistics).
 The information provided by this tool can be used to select a value for this parameter.
 * `net.ipv4.tcp_wmem`:
-  * Max TCP write socket buffer size.
+  * This setting is used to set the maximum TCP write socket buffer size.
   * 8MB is likely more than enough for most use cases.
   * TCP buffer utilization can be checked with a tool like `ss` (Socket Statistics).
 The information provided by this tool can be used to select a value for this parameter.